 It's Time to Getaway!

 - Sherwood Park & District Chamber of Commerce 100 Ordze Ave (Off Wye Road).
 Open weekdays, year-round 780-464-0801

-Road King Travel Centre, 26 Strathmoor Drive (off Hwy 16).
+- Road King Travel Centre, 26 Strathmoor Drive (off Hwy 16).
 Open year-round, 24 hrs.

-Description:Set in the centre of Alberta's energy and agricultural heartland, Strathcona County is a thriving, successful and vibrant community of almost 96,000 residents.
-Strathcona County is made up of the bustling urban area of Sherwood Park and a large adjacent rural area of parkland, fertile farms, peaceful acreages, and smaller hamlets.
+Description:Set in the centre of Alberta's energy and agricultural heartland, Strathcona County is a thriving, successful and vibrant community of over 98,000 residents.
+Strathcona County is comprised of the bustling urban area of Sherwood Park and a large adjacent rural area of parkland, farms, peaceful acreages, and smaller hamlets.

 ATTRACTIONS & EVENTS Sherwood Park's Heritage Mile is a street that has heritage buildings dating back to a time before Sherwood Park even existed.
 Walk, bicycle, jog or drive “the mile” and see the historical 1920 Smeltzer House Centre for the Arts and Culture, Monument Park, Smyth Farm, and more.
 You can tour the Heritage Mile from the Broadmoor Boulevard traffic circle to Main Boulevard in Sherwood Park.

 The Strathcona County Museum & Archives in Sherwood Park showcases rotating exhibits that portray Strathcona County's natural and human history.
 Explore special exhibits, old RCMP jail cells and the First Nations display.
-Special tours with interpreters are available.

 Rural Strathcona County

-Take a drive through and you will agree, rural Strathcona County residents enjoy great scenery and very livable lifestyle in Communities throughout the County.
-Did you know?
-There are eight rural Hamlets throughout Strathcona County including: Antler Lake, Hastings Lake, Josephburg, Collingwood Cove, Ardrossan, Half Moon Lake, North Cooking Lake, and South Cooking Lake.
+ATTRACTIONS & EVENTS There are eight rural Hamlets throughout Strathcona County including: Antler Lake, Hastings Lake, Josephburg, Collingwood Cove, Ardrossan, Half Moon Lake, North Cooking Lake, and South Cooking Lake.
 You're never too far away from urban amenities, while feeling at home amidst the beautiful parkland, lakes and wilderness throughout the county.

 Visit strathcona.ca/youcanvisit for all the details for your next visit.